ccs-amsterdam/compendium-checklist/showme-tutorials/renv_tutorial.md

 ``` r
 renv::restore()
 ```

-    ## * The library is already synchronized with the lockfile.

 This will automatically install the packages that you need.
 Also, it **initializes** the environment.
 This means that when you execute R